-alumnus (singular male), alumni (plural, male+female), alumna (singular female), alumnae (plural female only) alumni class year - always use year contraction after degree; make sure apostrophe curves away from the number (Ex.
-Jeffrey S. Akman, MD '81, RESD '85); list degrees highest to lowest.
+alumnus (singular male), alumni (plural, male+female), alumna (singular female), alumnae (plural female only)

-a.m. - see time on page 11.

-- America, American, Americans Can be used to refer to the United States and U.S. citizens if that meaning is clear in the context.
+- alumni class year always use year contraction after degree; make sure apostrophe curves away from the number (Ex.
+Jeffrey S. Akman, MD '81, RESD '85); list degrees highest to lowest. - a.m. use periods (See time, on page 11) - America, American, Americans Can be used to refer to the United States and U.S. citizens if that meaning is clear in the context.
 Use the modifier U.S. in referring to the federal government and its officials in the United States.
 There are 35 countries represented in the Americs comprising North and South America as well as the ithmus, Central America, connecting the two continents.
 Not every American is a citizen of the United States. - American Indians, Native Americans Both are acceptable terms in general references for those in the U.S. when referring to two or more people of different tribal affiliations.
-See Race and Diversity on page 14-15. - ampersand (&) Avoid using in place of "and."
-Only use when it is part of an official title or a university-approved branding system. - assure, ensure, insure assure means to make safe or give confidence to; ensure means guarantee; insure refers to providing or obtaining insurance.
+(See Race and Diversity, on page 16-17) - ampersand (&) Avoid using in place of "and."
+Only use when it is part of an official title or a university-approved branding system. - assure, ensure, insure assure means to make safe or give confidence to; ensure means guarantee; insure refers to providing or obtaining insurance. - autologous stem cell transplant replaces stem cells damaged or destroyed by radiation or high doses of chemotherapy treatment.
+A patient's own bloodforming stem cells are collected and stored before treatment.
+Most often used to treat blood cancers, such as leukemia and lymphoma.